deepakraog/Soterios/README.md

 ## Project Status & Contributions

-Soterios is currently in early development.
+Soterios is actively developed and continuing to mature.

-Some features are fully functional, while others are still being implemented or refined.
-The project is actively evolving and may contain incomplete or experimental systems.
+The project is functional and usable, but some features are still being refined and additional improvements are planned for future releases.

 Because of this, feedback and contributions are especially valuable.